 CPK’s Next Chapter Menu has arrived (on Long Island)

-Every time I saw something about this new menu at California Pizza Kitchen, or looked around while in New York City, I have to admit….I was getting a bit impatient.
+Each time I saw the new menu at California Pizza Kitchen, hit another location, I was annoyed.
 Two years it took for this amazing Next Chapter Menu to hit Long Island.
 TWO YEARS.
 Dang, CPK.
-Don’t you know we love our good food here on Long Island, just as much as everyone in NYC?
-Two years of waiting, and let me say this, TOTALLY worth the wait.
+However, after sampling it, TOTALLY worth the wait.